 What’s It Worth?

 Regardless of condition, a Proof 1963 Washington quarter is made of 90% silver and has an actual silver weight of 0.1808 ounces.
-Which means if silver is $14.68 USD an ounce, that a Washington quarter struck before 1964 has a melt value of $2.65.
+This means that if silver is $14.68 USD an ounce, then a Washington quarter struck before 1964 has a melt value of $2.65.

 The numismatic premium for a well-preserved Washington quarter is worth approximately two times melt, or $6.00.

 Coin certification by PCGS or NGC can add significant numismatic value to the coin, especially if the coin exhibits thick cameo frosting and has virtually flawless fields and devices.
 PCGS has certified four Brilliant 1964 Washington quarters as Proof 70, but to date, no Cameo or Deep Cameo has earned higher than Proof 69.
 A PCGS Proof 70 with great eye appeal should trade in excess of $1,000.
 The last example to sell at public auction brought $345 when it sold at a Heritage auction in February 2003.
 PCGS has not certified an example in the 70 grade in more than 15 years.

 Brilliant examples in 69 routinely trade for $30.
 In Cameo, a 1963 Washington quarter in Proof sells between $60 to $80.
 In Deep Cameo, prices realized are disparate.
 Typically, the range is between $180 and $200, but there are outliers that have brought $500 and up.
 These higher-priced examples do not stand out as being particularly exceptional, so we categorize these results as outliers.
 Of course, the dividing line between Cameo and Deep/Ultra Cameo can be arbitrary.
 A superior Cameo may very well exceed the eye appeal of a run-of-the-mill Deep Cameo, so caveat emptor.